-AMENDED ADMINISTRATIVE ORDER RE: IMPLEMENTATION OF EMERGENCY RELIEF IN RESPONSE TO COVID-19
+ADMINISTRATIVE ORDER RE: IMPLEMENTATION OF EMERGENCY RELIEF IN RESPONSE TO COVID-19

-Due to the COVID-19 epidemic, President Trump has declared a national emergency, and Governor Newsom has issued a Declaration of a State of Emergency and Executive Order of March 19, 2020, that all Californians are to stay at home, unless employed in a job that provides essential needs.
-To protect the health and safety of the public and court personnel and under the court's inherent authority to control its own calendars and the Presiding Judge's duty to take into account the needs of the public and court as they relate to the efficient and effective management of the court's calendar (California Rules of Court, rule 10.603(c)), I am exercising my authority and the authority granted under the March 13, 2020, March 20, 2020, March 23, 2020 and March 30, 2020 Emergency Orders of Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council of California.
+Due to the ongoing COVID-19 epidemic, the State of California remains under Governor Newsom's Executive Order of March 19, 2020, that all Californians are to stay at home, unless employed in a job that provides essential needs.
+To protect the health and safety of the public and court personnel and under the court's inherent authority to control its own calendars and the Presiding Judge's duty to take into account the needs of the public and court as they relate to the efficient and effective management of the court's calendar (California Rules of Court, rule 10.603(c)), I am exercising my authority and the authority granted under the March 13, 2020, March 20, 2020, March 23, 2020, March 30, 2020 and April 14, 2020 Emergency Orders of Chief Justice Tani G. Cantil-Sakauye, Chair of the Judicial Council of California and the California Rules of Court, Emergency rules, effective April 6, 2020.